sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

           Then `level(p)<=level(u)`
           - Also by assumption, `level(p)=level(v)-1`
             Then Q.E.D.
+    - > First notice that the order in which vertices are put into (and therefore taken out of) the list L is level-order i.e. the vertices are taken by group which are at *the same level* and the relative order at the same level depends on the sorting order for this level.
+      See ALGORITHM 2 for the `L` meaning.
+      - More specifically, we can see the orderr is from top to bottom and *stops at each level* where we then traverse from left to right.
   - This shows [back edges are impossible in BFS](https://stackoverflow.com/questions/20847463/finding-length-of-shortest-cycle-in-undirected-graph#comment31283237_20847998).
 - [ ] 36
   - similar to [nonisomorphic_simple_connected],